-Blueprint is an artist’s testimony about his work, nothing more and nothing less.
+Blueprint – The Works of Gautam Bhatia, is an artist’s testimony about his work, nothing more and nothing less.
 For that reason alone, it is an unusually welcome event in Indian architectural discourse.

 I have long believed that Bhatia’s is among the most original imaginations at work in contemporary Indian architecture.
 Yet, Bhatia is probably better known for his architectural writing—whether taking down bourgeois fakery, or illuminating the felt poetry of spatial experience—than for his architectural practice.
 This book is therefore important as the first consolidated presentation of his creative practice—not just the body of his work—as an architect.
 It is also important for the way in which Bhatia presents the ideas behind his work, as well as moments from the process and experience of making it.
 For once, it is the ideas (and their unexpectedly persuasive idiosyncrasies) and the experience of translating them into design and built form that predominate in a book on architecture.
 But even rarer and truly original is the indirect illumination of the creative self that is the ghost in the book’s machine: steering as much as steered by the tumult of artistic and everyday practice, endlessly plagued by self-doubt and yet always straining for latent worlds of value that lie just out of reach.
 Like any good testimony, it presents rather than argues, and thus invites quarrel deeper than debate.